kupl/MicSE/README.md

 ## Introduction

-MicSE, Michelson Symbolic vErifier, is the tool for verifying and testing the integrity of smart contracts written in Michelson.
-Michelson is the smart-contract-programming language used in [Tezos Blockchain](https://tezos.foundation).
+MicSE is a tool for verifying and testing Tezos smart contracts written in Michelson.
+Michelson is a native smart contract language of the [Tezos Blockchain](https://tezos.foundation).

-MicSE provides automated runtime safety property verifier for Michelson.
+MicSE can verify the absence of runtime failures of Michelson programs, e.g., no arithmetic overflow.
+Also, MicSE supports verification of user-provided assertions.

 - *Prover* (=verifier)
 - *Refuter* (=tester, will be provided)